fulgurio/ImageHandlerBundle/README.md

 ImageHandlerBundle
 ==================

-Image handler bundle nuse the very helpfull [Vich uploader bundle](https://github.com/dustin10/VichUploaderBundle|), which allow file upload with annotation.
+Image handler bundle use the very helpful [Vich uploader bundle](https://github.com/dustin10/VichUploaderBundle|), which allows file upload with annotations.

-In the same way, Image handler add in this bundle a way to hanlde uploaded picture, like resize or crop.
+In the same way, Image handler adds in this bundle a way to handle uploaded picture, like resizing or cropping.

 Here is an example of use, with the table field "avatar"